Njunu-sk/Review/Validation/index.md

 reg_alert_message: 'Please wait!
 Account is being registered.',
 ```

-These are just properties that we set to not display alert element when the form is in the progress of validation, update the _alert_ element to with the defined properties.
+These are properties that we set to not display alert element when the form is in the progress of validation, update the _alert_ element to with the defined properties.

 ```
 <div class="shadow-lg mt-3 pt-3 pb-3 w-full text-white text-center